eliamue/foundations-prep-april-2021/5-friday/README.md

 ### Resources from Bootcamp Prep

 * Repository is live, so review information
-* Links to marty's in-class work:
+* Links to marty's in-class work are in Ryver Channel Topics
-    1. Monday
-    1. Tuesday
-    1. Wednesday
-    1. Thursday

 ### Priorities